Travel Money: How much to budget for your 2026 Indonesian adventure

 Gojek and Grab are the most common rideshare options in Indonesia - you can even order food to be delivered to your doorsteps

-Rental Vehicles
+Car Rental

 And speaking of insurance: Rental vehicles in Indonesia don’t usually have insurance, thus if you are involved in an accident, repair/replacement costs are all on you/your travel insurance.

-Given the volume of traffic in the major cities and how Indonesians drive, hiring a car (without a driver) is not advisable unless you are an experienced driver (in predominately Asian countries).
+Given the volume of traffic in the major cities and how Indonesians drive, hiring a car (without a driver) is not advisable unless you are an experienced driver (in predominantly Asian countries).
 Likewise, if you plan to rent a scooter, you should be very confident in your abilities – tourists who don’t ride confidently are a risk to themselves and other road users.

 What We Did